dhis2/dhis2-android-docs/content/capture-app/app-android-settings-configuration.md

   - Number of Categories (doesn't apply for pie chart): No limit

 There are many more restrictions which apply to Android Analytics regarding the many configuration options available in the Web Visualizer as well as the supported functions and calculations related to indicators and program indicators.
 [This table](https://docs.google.com/spreadsheets/d/1127cz7M0K4fux5CU0V54V2Z77NZWCr0BTrZ6jcCec4Q) summarises all supported features.

+In the same way, Event visualizations are considered valid if:

+- Visualization was created using Line Listing app
+- Visualization type is Line List
+- Use of relative periods
+- Limitations for Table
+  - Number of columns: 15

 > **Note (New 2.2.1)**
 >